google/zetasql/docs/lexical.md

 TIME '12:30:00.45'
 ```

-### DATETIME Literals
+### Datetime Literals
 Syntax:

 ```sql
 DATETIME 'YYYY-[M]M-[D]D [[H]H:[M]M:[S]S[.DDDDDD]]'
 ```

-DATETIME literals contain the `DATETIME` keyword and a string literal that
+Datetime literals contain the `DATETIME` keyword and a string literal that
-conforms to the canonical DATETIME format, enclosed in single quotation marks.
+conforms to the canonical datetime format, enclosed in single quotation marks.

-For example, the following DATETIME represents 12:30 p.m. on September 27,
+For example, the following datetime represents 12:30 p.m. on September 27,
 2014:

 ```sql
 DATETIME '2014-09-27 12:30:00.45'
 ```

-DATETIME literals support a range between the years 1 and 9999, inclusive.
+Datetime literals support a range between the years 1 and 9999, inclusive.
-DATETIMEs outside of this range are invalid.
+Datetimes outside of this range are invalid.

-String literals with the canonical DATETIME format implicitly coerce to a
+String literals with the canonical datetime format implicitly coerce to a
-DATETIME literal when used where a DATETIME expression is expected.
+datetime literal when used where a datetime expression is expected.

 For example: